 Are car accident insurance settlements for lost wages taxable?

 If you’re unable to work due to your car accident injuries, you’re entitled to be compensated for your lost wages.
 This includes the time you already missed from work, as well as if your future earning potential is now lower because of your injuries.

-Large settlements represent several years of income all in one lump sum.
-This means you’ll pay more in taxes than usual because you’ll be in a higher tax bracket in the year you receive the settlement.
+Large settlements represent several years of lost income all in one lump sum.
+This means you may pay more in taxes than usual because you’ll be in a higher income tax bracket in the year you receive the settlement.

 Are payments for medical bills taxable?

 One thing to note is that if you took a deduction for medical expenses you paid out of pocket and got reimbursed later, you may need to include that amount in your taxable income.
-For example, if you paid $10,000 in 2021 and took a deduction then got a settlement in 2022, you’d need to include $10,000 of the medical expenses portion of your settlement as income.
-The reason for this is to cancel out the deduction you took for expenses you didn’t actually pay in the end.
+For example, if you paid $10,000 in 2021 and took a deduction in 2021 then got a settlement in 2022, you’d need to include $10,000 of the medical expenses portion of your settlement as income.
+The reason you have to claim the income in 2022 is to cancel out the deduction in 2021.

 Are PIP payments taxable?

 The tax status of PIP payments depends on what they were for.
 Most PIP payments are for medical expenses and are not taxable income.
 If your PIP protection includes lost earnings, the portion you received to cover lost wages is taxable.

 Are pain and suffering payments taxable?

 Whether pain and suffering payments are taxable depends on what they were for.
 They are generally not taxable when the pain and suffering is the result of a physical injury.
 However, payments for emotional distress or mental health issues, such as fear of driving, are generally taxable.